mph-/lcapy/doc/overview.rst

 ============

 Lcapy is a Python package for symbolic linear circuit analysis and signal processing.
-Its primary purpose is for symbolic circuit analysis but it can also simulate circuits using numerical integration.
+It can also simulate circuits using numerical integration.
 Lcapy can only symbolically analyse linear, time invariant networks.
 In other words, networks comprised of basic circuit components (R, L, C, etc.) that do not vary with time.
-However, changes in circuit topology can be analysed as a sequence of initial value problems.
+However, changes in circuit topology (e.g., switching circuits) can be analysed as a sequence of initial value problems.

 Networks and circuits can be described using netlists or combinations of network elements.
 These can be drawn semi-automatically (see :ref:`schematics`).

-As well as performing circuit analysis, Lcapy can output the systems of equations for mesh analysis, nodal analysis, modified nodal analysis, and state-space analysis (see :ref:`mesh-analysis`, :ref:`nodal-analysis`, :ref:`modified-nodal-analysis`, and
+As well as performing circuit analysis, Lcapy can output the system of equations for mesh analysis, nodal analysis, modified nodal analysis, and state-space analysis (see :ref:`mesh-analysis`, :ref:`nodal-analysis`, :ref:`modified-nodal-analysis`, and